Welcome to Mission Bay High School

 Here at Mission Bay, we strive to provide a peaceful and rigorous learning environment with our International Baccalaureate program.
 We are one of two IB schools in San Diego Unified to offer these engaging and challenging courses designed to prepare students for university level work.

 Mission Bay High School is located in the community of Pacific Beach, which is bordered by the Pacific Ocean and Mission Bay.
-The school built in 1953 sits on a 55-acre site with: 84 classrooms, a gymnasium and newly remodeled weight room, a library with two new computer labs, a small theater, a 790-seat auditorium, landscaped green areas, and student and faculty parking lots.
-A new artificial turf football with synthetic track stadium and other athletic fields are scheduled for Prop.
-S construction starting in October, 2013.
+The school, built in 1953, sits on a 55-acre site with: 84 classrooms, a gymnasium and newly remodeled weight room, a library with two new computer labs, a small theater, a 790-seat auditorium, landscaped green areas, and student and faculty parking lots.
+A new artificial turf football with synthetic track stadium and other athletic fields were completed under Prop.
+S construction in April of 2015.

 Mission Bay High School receives federal funding through Title 1 support and from a Magnet Schools Assistance (MSAP) grant that was awarded to the school in 2010-2014.
 This four-year MSAP grant has allowed MBHS to expand our IB program for a more diverse and accessible IB experience for all students.